-The view of Abbotsford factory is given as a specimen of many that are situated amidst very charming surroundings and upon sites where streams contribute place-value to the buildings.
-The road which we see in this picture served the district before the advent of the railway when all the produce was carted to Nawalapitiya.
-It is still kept in good order and is excellent for cycling.
+The view of Abbotsford factory is given as a specimen of many that are situated amidst very charming surroundings, and upon sites where streams contribute place-value to the buildings.
+The road which we see in this picture served the district before the advent of the railway, when all the produce was carted to Nawalapitiya.
+It is still-kept in good order, and is excellent for cycling.
 We give a view of this road passing by Radella.

-The railway journey ends with sensational crossings upon girders laid from rock to rock over the clefts of the mountains, affording magnificent views of the Dimbula district and of Adam's Peak, twentyfive miles distant, and upwards of seven thousand feet above sea level.
+The railway journey ends with sensational crossings upon girders laid from rock to rock over the clefts of the mountains, affording magnificent views of the Dimbula district and of Adam's Peak, twentyfive miles distant, and upwards of seven thousand feet above sea-level.
 The lovely purple glow that softly lights the distant ridges in the early morn lends an additional charm to the return journey begun at daybreak.

 While on few other railways in the world can scenes so interesting and experiences so exciting be obtained, the end is crowned by the beautiful pass between Nanu Oya and Nuwara Eliya, which is perhaps the most exquisite thing in Ceylon.
 In traversing its length of four and a half miles, the coach to which we must now have recourse makes a further ascent of a thousand feet.
-At the bottom of the ravine, bordered by tree ferns innumerable, the Nanu Oya River is seen foaming amongst its huge boulders, and the brilliant trees of the primæval forest in various stages of growth, marked in this land of no seasons by tints of scarlet, gold, crimson, sallow green, and most striking of all, the rich claret colour, the chief glory of the Keena tree.
+At the bottom of the ravine, bordered by tree ferns innumerable, the Nanu Oya River is seen foaming amongst its huge boulders, with the brilliant trees of the primæval forest in various stages of growth, marked in this land of no seasons by tints of scarlet, gold, crimson, sallow green, and, most striking of all, the rich claret colour, the chief glory of the Keena tree.
 Here is no leafless winter, though we have reached an altitude where frost is not unknown.
-In such a climate, however, with bright warm and sunny days following on the chilly nights, the lovely ferns which sometimes in the early morn look so pitiable with their blackened fronds soon recover their wonted hues.
-The traveller who wishes to make the most of his opportunities should leave the coach and make his way across the narrow foot-bridge in our picture.
-This bridge spans the Nanu Oya just above a roaring cataract.
-Before the making of the road and the construction of the bridges, horsemen used to cross at this point upon the rocks that here strew the river bed,-a practice not unattended with risk, as was proved a few years ago by the fatal accident to a planter, whose horse stumbled upon a boulder and fell with his rider over the cataract.
-Below the fall is a succession of dells and dingles, the favourite haunts of picnic parties from Nuwara Eliya.
-The road through this pass is of recent construction, and was made to connect Nuwara Eliya with the railway at Nanu Oya.
-At about the fourth mile of our coach drive we come to the final reach of the pass and here we are again in the midst of tea, passing through the famous Scrubs Estate of the Ceylon Tea Plantations Company.
-The highest point of cultivation on this property is seven thousand feet above sea level; but notwithstanding the cold nights and occasional frosts at this lofty elevation the hardy little tea shrub accommodates itself to the extremes and variations of temperature and yields the very satisfactory quantity of six hundred and fifty pounds of made tea to the acre.
-It is moreover of remarkably fine quality and always commands a good price.
-We notice the factory of this estate on the right of our picture.
-Here visitors to Nuwara Eliya are welcomed and have the privilege, not only of seeing teas made, but of purchasing them on the spot, where there purity can be assured.
-The convenience of such purchases being forwarded to any address in the world, payment being deferred until delivery, is one that cannot well be overestimated.
-Before we emerge upon the plain of Nuwara Eliya the features of the landscape from the top of the pass will arrest our attention for a moment.
-The altitude which we have reached is 6,200 feet and as we look back and around we notice many forestcapped mountains that rise still higher.
-These are Kuduhugalla, 7,607 feet above sea level; Totapella, 7,746 feet; and Kirigalpotta, which reaches to the height of 7,832 feet.
-This strange name owes its origin to a white rock at the summit in the form of an open book, the literal translation of "Kirigalpotta" being "milk-stone-book-Mountain."
-Much of the forest on these lofty mountains would be cleared and the land brought under cultivation but for the resolution of late years adopted by the government to sell no land above the altitude of five thousand feet.
-The risk of reducing the rainfall by the destruction of forest is the obvious justification of this resolve.
-We have now reached Nuwara Eliya which we have called the playground of Ceylon, and we shall here discuss the recreations of the European colonist.
-Each planting district has its social and athletic clubs and in some instances its race-course too.
-We have noticed Radella race-course amongst the tea in Dimbula, and
+In such a climate, however, with bright, warm, and sunny days following on the chilly nights, the lovely ferns, which sometimes in the early morn look so pitiable with their blackened fronds, soon recover their wonted hues.

-IN THE NANU OVA PASS.
+IN THE NANU OYA PASS